21983/Prtfolio/portfolio-app/src/assets/md/minesweeper.md

 # Minesweeper

-Minesweeper was a school project where we had to make.
-Minesweeper especially to learn about the Floodfill algorithm.
+Minesweeper was a project especially to learn about the Floodfill algorithm.
-I made this project with
+I made this project alone in a couple of days.

 ## What did I do and learn?

-### Webpack

-Having barely used node or npm, I decided to use typescript and webpack to bundle my scripts and site.
-In hindsight this project would probably be easier to develop if I didn't use Webpack, but it was a good learning experience on how to use it, and I'll try and learn more about it in future projects.
-It did make using different classes in multiple files much easier and I appreciate that.

-### Typescript
+### 2D Arrays

-This was the first time I used Typescript, and as I really like statically typed programming language, this was no exception.
-Sometimes it was quite troublesome to work around it and I had to cast some objects to others, but it in the end is no problem and makes the code easier to read than with Javascript itself.
+I haven't worked with 2D arrays a lot before this project.
+It wasn't to hard to figure out how to make the grid with an 2D array though.

 ### Flood-fill algorithm

-I've known about the flood-fill algorithm before, but I've never used it in practice.
-It's actually just as simple as I thought and just as cool.
+I didn't know about the flood-fill algorithm before this.
+After i did some research it wasn't too hard to use it.